zachboody/citrusbyte-ops-example/README.md

 - On a personal level, I don't really like how this is mostly "Slightly extended ecs-refarch-cloudformation", but the base is incredibly solid, to the point that I'd not feel better about doing the same thing, slightly worse, out of "Not invented here"

+### Some fun bugs ###
+- Mostly, the saga of "I didn't check all the URLs", and with the nested templates, that caused me some headache.
+- I missed that the URLs didn't get rewritten

+### Stuff I'd modify for "production-ready"

+- Jenkins.
+There's definitely some scope for leaving the prod repository on :latest and just using Jenkins to poke it whenever a new commit is merged to master, with a new image.